OnePlus has rolled out the June patch to these phones

 OnePlus 10 series

-Currently limited to just one device in the latest lineup, OnePlus is now pushing the June 2022 security patch to the OnePlus 10 Pro.
+Currently limited to just one device in the latest lineup in all regions, OnePlus is now pushing the June 2022 security patch to the OnePlus 10 Pro.
 OxygenOS 12 A.15 is now rolling out with a few extra tweaks including improvements for the in-display fingerprint scanner and even a little bit of camera enhancement.

+As we mentioned, the OnePlus 10 Pro is the only device available globally.
+However, the OnePlus 10R is on sale in some limited markets.
+If you do live in a region where the device is on sale, you’ll be pleased to know that you can get the June patch with the OxygenOS 12 A.05 update.
+This patch comes with a number of other software fixes including improvements for Wi-Fi connectivity, camera performance and charging too.

 OnePlus 9 series